noah1510/libtrainsim/docs/simulator_configuration_format.md

 This field specifies if the library is not allowed to change the settings file.
 If this field does not exist it is set to false (modifications are allow) by default.

+#### shaderLocation

+The folder where all of the shader files are stored in.
+For the basic video module at least the displacement shader is required.
+Modules in the extra namespace should have their shader in a separate Folder.
+By default this is "shaders".

+#### textureLocation

+The folder where all of the texutres are stored in.
+The video module requires there to be the darken and displacement-0 texture to work.
+Modules in the extras namespace should not have their textures here but instead in their separate folder.
+By default this is "textures".

 #### extrasLocation